 In the last few years, two of Carnival Cruise Line’s ships have suffered debilitating power outages, both caused by fires.
 Both ships carried over 4,000 passengers, and one was stranded for 3 days.
 The other was helpless for more than a week.
 Loss of power means no air conditioning, no showers, no hot meals, and no working toilets.
 In 2006, 240 people were injured when the Crown Princess, operated by Princess Cruises, tilted for 30 seconds and then righted itself.
 The event was blamed on human error.
 And there are many more cases of individual injuries on cruise lines.
 There are cases of assault, slips, falling overboard, and pool drownings.

 The “Fine Print” on Your Cruise Ship Ticket

-What people don’t realize when they are injured on cruise ships is that typical laws and liability rules are not always in effect out on the ocean.
-The ticket and accompanying documents are treated as a contract between the traveler and the luxury cruise company.
+When you’re injured on cruise ships, typical laws and liability rules do not always apply.
+The ticket and accompanying documents are treated as a contract between the traveler and the cruise company.
 Cruise lines are notorious for barring a laundry list of lawsuits in their contracts.
-For example, some have limits to how much they will pay when sued in instances of death, personal injury, or property loss.
-Some offer no recoveries for mental anguish or psychological damages.
-Many prevent class-action suits from being brought against them, meaning that one or more plaintiffs cannot sue on behalf of a larger group.
-They also dictate where litigation must be brought, and under what laws.
-Wherever the ship is registered determines which country’s law applies.
+For instance, some have limits to how much they will pay when sued in incidents resulting in death, personal injury, or property loss.
+Some offer no recovery for mental anguish or psychological damages.

 Finding the Best Maritime Cruise Ship Lawyer for You